-Minnesota Wrongful Death Claims
+Minnesota’s Wrongful Death Laws

+Minnesota law has limited recoverable damages in wrongful death cases to the “pecuniary” loss sustained by the surviving heirs and next of kin of the decedent.
 In determining the amount of pecuniary loss suffered, the following factors are to be considered:

 - The past financial contributions of the deceased to his or her family;

 - The health, age, habits, talents, and success of the deceased;